 Mr. Holton is the Vice Chairman of Serinus Energy, the company that provides the Corporation with management services under the Services Agreement.
 The object of this arrangement is to provide certain economies of scale that can be obtained by Serinus Energy and the Corporation sharing management services.
 As Vice Chairman of Serinus Energy, Mr. Holton is a full-time employee of Serinus Energy.
-For the year ended December 31, 2012, Mr. Holton received a salary of CAD\$288,000 from Serinus Energy, which comprised his total compensation from Serinus Energy in that year.
+For the year ended December 31, 2013, Mr. Holton received a salary of CAD\$288,000 and a bonus of CAD\$288,000 from Serinus Energy, which comprised his total compensation from Serinus Energy in that year.
 Mr. Holton's compensation is in respect of all of his duties, including the management services he provides to the Corporation under the Services Agreement.
 No specified portion of his total compensation is specifically attributable to the services rendered to the Corporation under the Services Agreement.

-Mr. Rose is the Chief Financial Officer of Serinus Energy.
-Serinus Energy is responsible for Mr. Rose's remuneration, including his base salary of CAD\$235,000 for the year ended December 31, 2012 and a bonus of \$100,000 paid in 2012.
-Mr. Rose's compensation is in respect of all of his duties, including the management services he provides to the Corporation under the Services Agreement.
+Mr. Rose was the Chief Financial Officer of Serinus Energy until his resignation in December 2013.
+Serinus Energy was responsible for Mr. Rose's remuneration, including his base salary of CAD\$265,000 and a bonus of CAD\$66,250for the year ended December 31, 2013.
+Mr. Rose's compensation was in respect of all of his duties, including the management services he provided to the Corporation under the Services Agreement.
 No specified portion of his total compensation is specifically attributable to the services rendered to the Corporation under the Services Agreement.